Empowering Knowledge Exchange

 “A good framework is to know how (the basics work), know where (to look for more info), know of (a clue, relevant point, to search off).”
 Trudie Roberts, Professor of Medical Education, University of Leeds

-However, as we roll this technology out, we will need to overcome the technological debt currently present in the NHS.
-There will be some who are sceptical about realising the potential of AI until the basics are fixed:
+However, as technology becomes increasingly more important, Dr Philip Xiu mentioned the technological debt currently present in the NHS.
+According to Dr Xiu, there will be some who are sceptical about realising the potential of AI until the basics are fixed:

 What do you like about ClinicalKey Student?